chandrajyoti123/Salesforce-mini-react-project/README.md

 This project is developed using front-end technolgy. this website is fully responsive and u can visit it from any online source mobile ,laptop,tablet ,desktop size computers, etc.

- This website include 25 pages & all the pages and component are fully design and respnsive.
+ This website include 25 pages & all the pages and component are fully design and responsive.

  This project is lead by <b>Ms.Chandrajyoti Adil</b>
  and other 3 group members .